-- If there are any stains, use an old toothbrush to directly scrub off the dirt.
+3. For stubborn stains, use an old toothbrush to scrub off the dirt directly.

-- Rinse the collar properly and hang it to dry.
+4. Rinse the collar thoroughly and hang it to dry.

 Should You Wash Cat Collars?